MoritzHST/meshlab-abstraction/README.md

 ### Client

-For the client as web application we used the React libary.
+For the client as web application we used the React library.
 React offers a simple way to change the behaviour of the graphical user interface based on different states.
 Additionally it is effortless to proxy request to different servers, since the React frontend communicates with a Node.js backend.
 This eliminates the danger of CORS-requests.

 ### Server